akshell/docs/ref/ak/unittest.rst

 :func:`runTestViaStream` as an example test runner which reports test results on a :class:`stream<Stream>`.

 The :func:`loadTestSuite` function is a main test loader.
-It could load test suites from individual test cases, :class:`TestCase` subclasses, modules, and arrays of the above.
+It can load test suites from individual test cases, :class:`TestCase` subclasses, modules, and arrays of the above.

 TestCase